Provably Adaptive Average Reward Reinforcement Learning for Metric Spaces: Introduction

 \subsection{Contributions}

-\begin{enumerate} \item We study infinite-horizon average reward Lipschitz MDPs on continuous state-action spaces and propose a computationally efficient algorithm~\algo~that combines adaptive discretization with the principle of optimism, which yields zooming behavior.~We provide regret upper bound of~\algo~as a function of the zooming dimension $d_z$.~We define $d_z$ in terms of the suboptimality gap of the state action pairs~\eqref{def:subgap}.
-We show that the regret of~\algo~is upper bounded as $\ctO\big(T^{1 - \deff\inv}\big)$, where $\deff = 2 d_\cS + d_z + 3$ and $d_z \le d$. \item \textit{Bypassing Policy Covers}:~As discussed above, working with policy coverings could lead to a large $d^{\Phi}_z$.~The current work addresses this issue by establishing an upper bound on the total number of plays of $\Phi\usc{\beta}$ in terms of the $\beta$-covering number of the set of all $\beta$-suboptimal state-action pairs.~Our proof hinges on the existence of certain ``key cells.''
-More specifically, we show that whenever~\algo~plays a suboptimal policy $\phi$, there exists a ball in the state-action space that satisfies the following two properties: (i) the number of visits to it so far is less than a certain quantity, which in turn is a function of the suboptimality gaps of all the state-action pairs~\eqref{def:subgap} contained in it, (ii) The probability mass contained within it under the stationary measure under $\phi$, is sufficiently large.~Such a ball is called a key cell for that particular episode, see Fig.~\ref{fig:keycell}.~We show that for the set of policies $\Phi\usc{\beta}$, the total number of such possible key cells is upper bounded by the cardinality of a covering of the state-action space~(Lemma~\ref{lem:bdd_Phi_play}).~This upper bound turns out to be $\cO(\beta^{-d_z})$, where $d_z$ is the zooming dimension.~We then show that since a key cell is supposed to contain a large stationary measure, it can not serve as a key cell for policies corresponding to $\Phi\usc{\beta}$ beyond $\cO(\beta\inv)$ number of episodes.~This allows us to show that the total number of plays of $\Phi\usc{\beta}$~can be upper bounded as $\cO(\beta^{-(d_z + 1)})$, multiplied with the episode duration, which is $\cO(\beta^{-(2d_\cS + 2)})$.
+We propose a computationally efficient algorithm~\algo~for Lipschitz MDPs in the infinite-horizon average reward RL setup.~\algo~combines adaptive discretization with the principle of optimism and yields zooming behavior.~We provide a regret upper-bound of~\algo~as a function of the zooming dimension $d_z$, where $d_z$ is defined in terms of the suboptimality gap of the state action pairs~\eqref{def:subgap}.
+We show that the regret of~\algo~is upper-bounded as $\ctO\big(T^{1 - \deff\inv}\big)$, where $\deff = 2 d_\cS + d_z + 3$, and $d_z \le d$.
+In order to attain a low $\deff$, we had to overcome several challenges.~These are discussed in detail below. \begin{enumerate} \item \textit{Bypassing Policy Covers}:~As is discussed above, working with policy coverings could lead to a large $\deff$.~Let $\Phi\uc{\beta}$ denote the set of all $(\beta, 2\beta]$-suboptimal policies.~By establishing an upper-bound on the total number of plays of $\Phi\uc{\beta}$ in terms of the $\beta$-covering number of the set of all $\beta$-suboptimal state-action pairs, the current work attains a small $\deff$.~Our proof hinges on the existence of certain ``key cells.''~More specifically, we show that whenever~\algo~plays a suboptimal policy $\phi$, there exists a ball in the state-action space that satisfies the following two properties: (i) it has not been visited sufficiently many times, and (ii) the stationary measure under $\phi$ assigns a large probability mass to it.~Such a ball is called a ``key cell'' for that particular episode, see Fig.~\ref{fig:keycell}.~Lemma~\ref{lem:gap_phi} unveils a relation between the suboptimality of a policy, and the suboptimality gap of the state-action pairs through which this policy passes.
+This result plays a crucial role in proving the existence of key cells.
+We derive an upper-bound on the number of plays of a cell during which it is a key cell and policies from $\Phi\uc{\beta}$ are played; here $\beta$ can be chosen from $(0,1]$.
+This upper-bound helps us to express the regret in terms of a covering of a state-action space, which yields a bound that depends upon the zooming dimension~\eqref{def:zoomingdim}.